Iraq's Abadi says Baiji battle 'crucial' to ousting Islamic State

 A field commander told state television on Tuesday that Iraqi forces, supported by militia fighters and U.S.-led coalition air strikes, had regained control of the western suburb of Tel Abu Jarad.

-Control of Baiji neighborhoods has changed hands many times during the conflict.
-Authorities said last month they had recaptured most of the town, but the radical jihadist group attacked central neighborhoods days later, forcing pro-government forces to pull back.
+Control of Baiji neighbourhoods has changed hands many times during the conflict.
+Authorities said last month they had recaptured most of the town, but the radical jihadist group attacked central neighbourhoods days later, forcing pro-government forces to pull back.

 A police colonel was killed on Sunday and four police wounded in an ambush by Islamic State in eastern Baiji, a police source said.